coneco-lab/modified-ant/task-and-fmri/README.md

 ## mANT - Task and fMRI ##

 This mANT implementation consists of three code files, plus supporting materials:
-- `utils.py`: a custom Python module that contains functions to draw experimental stimuli, display them with the appropriate timing, receive triggers from an MRI scanner, collect a subject's responses and save them to disk
+- `utils.py`: a custom Python module that contains functions to draw experimental stimuli, display them with the appropriate timing, receive triggers from an MRI scanner in the form of emulated keypresses, collect a subject's responses and save them to disk
 - `master_script.py`: calls `utils.py`'s functions in the right order
 - `config.py`: critical variables and class instances, used by `master_script.py` and `utils.py`
 - `mant-conditions.csv`: a `.csv` file containing task condition parameters (one row per condition).
 Required by PsychoPy